Ohmmeter

 An ohmmeter should not be connected to a circuit or component that is carrying a current or is connected to a power source.
 Power should be disconnected before connecting the ohmmeter.
-Ohmmeters can be either connected in series or parallel based on requirements (whether resistance being measured is part of circuit or is a shunt resistance.)
+Ohmmeters can be either connected in series or parallel based on requirements (whether resistance being measured is part of circuit or is a shunt resistance).

-Micro-ohmmeters (microhmmeter or micro ohmmeter) make measurements of low resistance.
-Megohmmeters (also a trademarked device Megger) measure large values of resistance.
-The unit of measurement for resistance is the ohm (Ω).

 Design evolution

 The first ohmmeters were based on a type of meter movement known as a 'ratiometer'.
 These were similar to the galvanometer type movement encountered in later instruments, but instead of hairsprings to supply a restoring force they used conducting 'ligaments'.
 These provided no net rotational force to the movement.
 Also, the movement was wound with two coils.
 One was connected via a series resistor to the battery supply.
 The second was connected to the same battery supply via a second resistor and the resistor under test.
-The indication on the meter was proportional to the ratio of the currents through the two coils.
+The indication on the meter was proportional to the ratio of the currents through the two coils (hence 'ratiometer').
 This ratio was determined by the magnitude of the resistor under test.
 The advantages of this arrangement were twofold.
 First, the indication of the resistance was completely independent of the battery voltage (as long as it actually produced some voltage) and no zero adjustment was required.
 Second, although the resistance scale was non linear, the scale remained correct over the full deflection range.
-By interchanging the two coils a second range was provided.
+By interchanging the two coils a second range could be provided.
 This scale was reversed compared to the first.
 A feature of this type of instrument was that it would continue to indicate a random resistance value once the test leads were disconnected (the action of which disconnected the battery from the movement).
 Ohmmeters of this type only ever measured resistance as they could not easily be incorporated into a multimeter design.
 Insulation testers that relied on a hand cranked generator operated on the same principle.
 This ensured that the indication was wholly independent of the voltage actually produced.